CameronBlanchard/student-workbook/src/reflections/wk2/day3.md

 >Right click in the browser, then inspect.
 This brings you to the last panel used.
 Control + shift + I. This brings you to the last panel used.
 Control + shift + J.  This opens the console tab.
 Control + shift + C.  This opens the elements tab.

-We use the elements tab to look at and maipulate the DOM, this happens in real time.
+>We use the elements tab to look at and maipulate the DOM, this happens in real time.

-One can enter the word debug before the piece of code that we want to debug.
+>One can enter the word debugger before the piece of code that we want to step into and star debugging.